III A Man

 tion of n persons P with transmitted properties x at a point in time is: I = (3 ( Pn - 2))x with (n > 2).

-claiming eg existence, necessity, potentiality or possibility to be verified as valid or illusionary.
+claiming eg existence, necessity, potentiality and possibility to be verified as valid or illusionary.

 by man's overall responsibilities towards himself, society, nature and God.